Senora-dev/terraform-aws-cw-alarms-to-slack/README.md

    ```

 ## Testing
 To test the setup:
 1. Deploy the module
 2. Manually trigger a test alarm
 3. Verify the notification appears in your Slack channel

 ## Notes
 - Ensure your AWS credentials have the necessary permissions
 - The Lambda function uses Python 3.9 runtime
 - All resources are tagged with environment and name
 - SNS topic and Lambda function names include the environment prefix

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This module is released under the MIT License.